Hand in Hand (Dune song)

-"Hand in Hand" is a song by German band Dune, released in 1996 by Orbit Records as the second single from the group's second album, Expedicion (1996).
-The song is produced by Bernd Burhoff and Jens Oettrich, who also co-wrote its lyrics with Oliver Froning.
-The vocals are performed by Verena von Strenge.
-"Hand in Hand" was a notable hit in Europe, entering the top 10 in Germany (10) and the Netherlands (7).
-In Switzerland, it was a top 20 hit (18), while entering the top 40 in Austria (39).
-The song also charted in Scotland (86) and the UK (77).
-Its music video was directed by Swedish-based director Matt Broadley.
-It references the Pied Piper of Hamelin.
+"Hand in Hand" is a song by German electronic music group Dune, released in April 1996 by Orbit Records as the second single from their second album, Expedicion (1996).
+The song is produced by Bernd Burhoff and Jens Oettrich, who also co-wrote its lyrics with group member Oliver Froning, and the vocals are performed by Verena von Strenge.
+"Hand in Hand" was a notable hit in Europe and a top-10 hit in both Germany and the Netherlands.
+In Switzerland, it became a top-20 hit, while entering the top 40 in Austria.
+The accompanying music video was directed by Swedish-based director Matt Broadley, and references the Pied Piper of Hamelin.